 Encouraging Columbus Torah Academy students to give to others, all high school students are required to fulfill 15 hours/year of community service.
 It is the hope of CTA that our students will learn to look for opportunities to help others and then follow through on offering their assistance.

-Below is link to form for students to complete.
+Below is a link to the form for students to complete.

 Here is more information about Community Service Hours as taken from the 7-12th Grade Student Handbook.

 COMMUNITY SERVICE HOURS

 It is the responsibility of each student to submit signed forms to the Community Service Hours mailbox at the front desk in order to receive credit for having completed community service hours.
 The submission of the form is not the responsibility of the supervising adult; it is the responsibility of the student.
 Emails and phone calls do not substitute for completed and signed forms.

 - The Community Service Hours Form can be downloaded and printed from the CTA website.

 - Forms should be submitted in the Community Service Hours mailbox on the Front Desk at CTA.

 - Community Service hours will be recorded by Community Service Coordinator and available for viewing through Alma, so at any point in the year, students and parents can track progress.